franzbu/EnhancedSpaces.spoon/README.md

 Due to this approach, you can, for instance, have two mSpaces with the same windows in different sizes and positions, or you can have the same Notes, Calendar, Finder or Safari window on two, three, or all your mSpaces.

-To create a reference of a window via keyboard shortcut (you've already learnt how to do this via menu), press the `ctrl-shift` modifiers and additionally press the key corresponding to the target mSpace, for instance, `3`.
+To create a reference of a window via keyboard shortcut (you've already seen how to do this via menu), press the `ctrl-shift` modifiers and additionally press the key corresponding to the target mSpace, for instance, `3`.

 As before, the following line represents the default modifier keys, and you don't need to add it to your `init.lua` unless you want to apply changes: